2021 NCAA DIII Women’s Indoor Track & Field Rating Index – Week 3

-NEW ORLEANS – The winds of change swept through the top-10 of the NCAA Division III Women’s Indoor Track & Field National Rating Index between Week 2 and Week 3.
+NEW ORLEANS – Everything changed in Week 3 of the NCAA Division III Women’s Indoor Track & Field National Rating Index!

 NCAA Division III — Women's Indoor Track & Field